minetest/minetest_game/mods/mtg_craftguide/README.md

 Minetest Game mod: mtg_craftguide
 =================================

-Adds a craft guide tab to the inventory.
+Adds a "Recipes" tab to the inventory.
 Click an item to see it's recipes.
 Click again to show usages.

 Based on [craftguide](https://github.com/minetest-mods/craftguide).